640 South State StreetDover, Delaware 19901

 Neutropenic effects can build up over the years.
 If you have round after round of chemotherapy, you are at risk.
 If you start the current treatment with an already weak immune system, you're also at risk.
 Advanced age and poor nutritional status are other contributing risk factors.

-If you are at high risk for neutropenia, doctors may give you medication for an infection before it actually develops.
+If you are at high risk for neutropenia, healthcare providers may give you medicine for an infection before it actually develops.
 Antibiotics that cover a broad range of bacteria are often used as a preventive treatment for neutropenia.
-Doctors may refer to this type of preventive treatment as prophylactic treatment.
+Healthcare providers may refer to this type of preventive treatment as prophylactic treatment.

 The overuse of antibiotics causing resistant strains of bacteria is concerning, but the consequences of not using them are of greater concern.
-Infections can cause a delay in chemotherapy or radiation treatment that may negatively affect the long-term effectiveness of these treatments.
+Infections can cause a delay in chemotherapy or radiation treatment.
+This may negatively affect the long-term effectiveness of these treatments.

 People with neutropenia may have diarrhea, mucositis (irritation of the lining of the mouth), problems with body organs, and fever.
-A fever requires immediate medical attention because septic shock can occur.
+A fever needs immediate medical attention because septic shock can happen.
 This is a potentially serious and deadly condition in which bacteria quickly spread in the blood.

-You may be told to check your temperature twice daily and report any temperature of 100.5°F or higher to your doctor right away.
+You may be told to check your temperature twice daily and report any temperature of 100.5°F (38.1°C) or higher to your healthcare provider right away.

 To lower your risk of infection, use good personal hygiene and avoid things that promote the growth of bacteria.
 The following suggestions are for people with neutropenia who are outside the hospital: